xukev22/poker-bot/ai-extension/README.md

 // in ai-extension folder run:
 `python -m expectiminimax.limit_main` or whatever main file you want to run

-for CS4100, all code is in the ai-extension/ folder graphs are all figures in report + extra figures
+for CS4100, all code is in the ai-extension/ folder, EVERYTHING OUTSIDE OF THIS IS IRRELEVANT FOR THIS CLASS graphs are all figures in report + extra figures

 examples/_ is what I used for testing/code snippets